Beyond CCSD(T) accuracy at lower scaling with auxiliary field quantum Monte Carlo: Results

 \subsubsection{Dipole moments}

 In a recent paper,\cite{mahajan2023response} we presented a method to calculate properties other than energy in AFQMC within a response formalism, leveraging automatic differentiation.
 This approach provides superior statistical estimators and better computational efficiency than the back-propagation technique.
 Since our AFQMC/CISD code is developed within this differentiable framework, we can straightforwardly calculate first-order properties using this new trial state.
 We refer the reader to the original paper\cite{mahajan2023response} for details of the methodology and leave a more thorough investigation of such calculations for future work.
-Here, we briefly discuss the calculation of dipole moments of \ce{CO} and \ce{CH2O}, two molecules previously identified as challenging cases.
+Here, we briefly discuss the calculation of dipole moments of some of the same molecules, including the two challenging cases identified previously, viz. \ce{CO} and \ce{CH2O}.
 Table \ref{tab:dipoles} presents the results of these calculations using the aug-cc-pVQZ basis set and the same geometries as in Ref. \citenum{mahajan2023response}.
 We believe this basis set is sufficiently large for meaningful comparison with experimental measurements.
 The CC and AFQMC/HF dipole moments include contributions from HF orbital response.
-We observe that CCSD and AFQMC/HF both show similar substantial errors with respect to experimental values, which is not surprising, particularly in the case of \ce{CO}, where HF predicts an incorrect polarity direction.
-In contrast, CCSD(T), CCSDT, and AFQMC/CISD show much better agreement with the experimental values.
+The AFQMC/CISD values do not include trial response contributions.
+We observe that CCSD and AFQMC/HF both show similar errors with respect to experimental values.
+These errors are substantial for the two challenging cases, particularly for \ce{CO}, where HF predicts an incorrect polarity direction.
+We therefore also performed CCSDT calculations for \ce{CO} and \ce{CH2O}.
+CCSD(T), CCSDT, and AFQMC/CISD show much better agreement with the experimental values.
 One should note, however, that aside from comparison with experimental values, which are complicated by experimental uncertainties, the consistency between AFQMC/CISD and high-order CC dipole moments provides confidence in their accuracy.
 Determining the relative accuracy of these two methods for property evaluation requires further careful investigation.